 - Hold the brush at a 45-degree angle against your teeth and use short, tooth-wide strokes.

 - Never smash bristles against your gums down.

 - Try to hold your toothbrush in your non-dominant hand.
 This may help you to apply less pressure

 - If you use an electric toothbrush, you do not need to press it hard

 Signs to Look Out for If You’re Concerned about Overbrushing: Glendale

 Ask your dentist to guide you with tips on how you can improve your oral hygiene routine at home.
 They will be happy to suggest you some pointers.

 Brushing your teeth twice a day is believed to be the best practice when it comes to good oral habits.
 If you pursue this guidance and clean your teeth morning and night every day, then you can enjoy good dental health.
 However, some people overbrush their teeth out of mistaken belief.

 Sticking with the proper habit can help you keep your teeth clean and keep your mouth healthy.
 This can keep you away from the symptoms of tooth sensitivity.

 However, overdoing anything is not good.
 In order to prevent dental decay, it is important to clean plaque out of the mouth regularly.
-It is important that patients follow a proper brushing and flossing practice.
+It is important that patients follow proper brushing and flossing practices.
 Evaluate your brushing practice and see if you can perk up your dental health.
 Give a call at Smile Makeover of LA, to book an appointment with Dr. Sahakyan, the best Glendale Dentist.
-Schedule an appointment— 818-578-2334.
+Schedule an appointment— at 818-578-2334.
 We offer a wide range of dental services designed to meet the needs of every member of your family.